No one wants to look dumb.

 - Not monitoring the Page.
 When someone visits your Page, are they going to find it full of links from Facebook spammers inviting your fans to college night at the local bar or to click to win a free iPad?

-- Using hashtags on Facebook.
-Umm, hashtags are for Twitter.
+- Twitter to Facebook overflow.
 If you’re just cross-posting from Twitter, that also signals that you don’t care enough about your Facebook fans to create updates just for them.

 - Writing long posts that get cut off.
 It’s okay to write longer status updates on Facebook (you have a limit of 60,000 characters), but you still need to keep them clear and concise.